The right side of Narcissus on 4-17-2019.

 collection of the NEERHS Library.

 The Narcissus "Project" from inception, has always included an interpretation portion of the project, which will include education programs, exhibits, and displays.
-During these years of my personal research of the PLI, Laconia Car Company, and Theodore Roosevelt's connections in Maine, it is quite clear that in order to create truly engaging exhibits, displays, and programs that provide educational content to a variety of age groups with various interests within the context that the Narcissus and its connections provide, the Scrapbook of the PLI Employees must have the above-mentioned work that it desperately needs to be done, completed.
+During these years of my personal research of the PLI, Laconia Car Company, and Theodore Roosevelt's connections in Maine, it is quite clear that to create truly engaging exhibits, displays, and programs that provide educational content to a variety of age groups with various interests within the context that the Narcissus and its connections provide, the Scrapbook of the PLI Employees must have the above-mentioned work that it desperately needs to be done, completed.

 One of the 37-foot-long belt rails is set up for repairs.
 Repairs